 Continued from here.

-[Graphic: Cartoon of Grace holding a large stack of presents.
+[Graphic: Cartoon of Grace eating a salad over the words, “Healthy Living.”
 Courtesy Bitmoji.]